Hammer Of Thor – Great Loss Of Treasure That Protected Aesir Gods And Asgard

 Then Loki asked: “Have you hidden Thor’s hammer?

 “Yes”, said Thrym.
-I’ve hidden it deep down in the earth and no one shall have it, unless I am given Freya as my bride.”
+I’ve hidden it deep down in the earth, and no one shall have it unless I am given Freya as my bride.”

 Heimdallr came up with a solution.
 His plan was good because they could get back the hammer without any risk for Freya.

 “Let us dress Thor in the bride’s clothes and send him to Thrym in place of Freya.
-Thor protested intensively but he had no other choice as Loki reminded him of Asgard’s fate if he did not do so.
+Thor protested intensively but had no choice as Loki reminded him of Asgard’s fate if he did not do so.

 Wrapped in the finest bridal clothes and Freya’s most precious jewelry, Thor made his journey to Jotunheim accompanied by Loki disguised as the bride's handmaid.